This is a multi-part article

 • Part 2 focuses on deploying the app to my phone and create a CI pipeline producing APKs

-• Part 3 will focus on basic Jetpack Compose and Kotlin programming to create a demo UI for LMS
+• Part 3 focuses on basic Jetpack Compose and Kotlin programming to create a demo UI for LMS

 Deploy to my phone